unreno/MGMS2/README.md

 R CMD check --as-cran MGMS2_${VERSION}.tar.gz
 ```

-If all is well, try to submit to CRAN
+If all is well, try to submit to CRAN using the form on https://cran.r-project.org/